IGEL-Community/PSIGEL/Docs/Get-UMSDeviceDirectory.md

 ```

 ## DESCRIPTION
-Gets information on an device directory via API.
+Gets information on a device directory via API.

 ## EXAMPLES